 So, whilst this is the task of every Christian, some feel particularly passionate and want to offer their time and energies in this sort of ministry.

 We have a small team who coordinate our efforts in this area: Christine Brandreth, Chris Kershaw and Kath Higgins.
-You can contact them by email: pastoral@ (all our email addresses* end with mottramparish.org.uk).
+You can contact them using our contact form.

 They are our ‘first point of call’ – so if you’re concerned about someone, in need of some help yourself or would just like to chat to somebody and you can’t find one of the clergy, please do approach them directly.
-Any congregation members who think they might like to be a bit more involved (whether that’s in visiting the sick or any other kind of pastoral situation) should contact James, our vicar:
+Any congregation members who think they might like to be a bit more involved (whether that’s in visiting the sick or any other kind of pastoral situation) should contact Cait, our vicar via her contact form.

 cherish the person, change the community: